Discover the history of Ardencote

-The Boutique Hotel
+The Countryside Hotel

 After several changes in ownership The Ardencote was purchased by David Walker in 1991.
 During his time here he added a 3 acre lake and adjoining fisherman’s lodge.
 Unfortunately he too ran out of finances and The Ardencote changed hands again in 1996 to Mr Huckerby, a local entrepreneur.